 Find Art First

-For some, the furniture and home décor comes first, followed by art, but de Rossi insists that a great work of art can guide the interior design of any space.
+For some, the furniture and home décor come first, followed by art, but de Rossi insists that a great work of art can guide the interior design of any space.
 "I used to tear pages out of design magazines of rooms I found inspiring," she explains, "I came to realize that the thing I was inspired by in each of the tear sheets, was the amazing art."

 If you're still not sure how to buy artwork, one place to start is at General Public.
 "We work with art advisors and educated painters who select works based on an artists technical proficiency and uniqueness," according to de Rossi.
 This way, you'll know you purchasing quality pieces worthy of a space on your walls.

 Leave Room for the Art to Breathe